COVID-19 Vaccination Service

 Booster dose while pregnant

-The HSE recommend that you can get a COVID-19 booster once in pregnancy but must wait six months after your last COVID-19 vaccine booster.
+The HSE recommends a COVID-19 booster vaccination once in pregnancy if it’s been six months after your last COVID-19 vaccination or infection.
 The best time to get your booster dose is between 20 and 34 weeks.
 But you can get it at any stage of pregnancy.
+If it’s been more than 12 months since your previous COVID-19 vaccination or infection, getting the booster earlier in pregnancy should be considered.
+If you have a weakened immune system, a second booster dose within the same pregnancy may be considered.
+Click here for further information.

-Check here to see if you’re in a group currently being recommended by the HSE to get a COVID-19 vaccination and eligible for a vaccine through a pharmacy.*
+Check here to see if you’re in a group currently being recommended by the HSE to get a COVID-19 vaccination and eligible for a vaccination through a pharmacy.*

 COVID-19 vaccine